MarinaBajic/Advanced-Web-Programming/Exercises 5/readme.md

 NgFor to create a ProductComponent for each product.
 4. Change the ProductComponent to take the product as an input.
 5. Move the increment/decrement logic from the ProductComponent to the ProductListComponent.
 Use a product ID to find the product and change its quantity.
+6. Add content (view) projection to the ProductComponent at pass to it paragraph at the bootom of each product card that tells what position in array of products each product have.

 ### Homework 2